 $200 – $400

 This is a great price point for men with thousands in student loans who need a respectable looking watch for their first job in a suit.
 These are good collection starters and can easily be replaced when you build up a higher budget.
-Like the price point above, they also work well for traveling or spending a casual day at the beach.
+As the price point above, they also work well for traveling or spending a casual day at the beach.

 Bulova Dress – $215